 January 30, 1815: Congress purchases Thomas Jefferson's library to help restore the Library of Congress that was lost in the fire.

 June 17-30, 1815: The Barbary Coast state of Algiers renews demands for tribute money from American ships in the Mediterranean Sea.
-Stephen Decatur responds by capturing two Algerian ships and forces the government to release American prisoners and sign a treaty that would end the harassment of American vessels in the Mediterranean.
+Stephen Decatur responds by capturing two Algerian ships and forcing the government to release American prisoners and sign a treaty that would end the harassment of American vessels in the Mediterranean.

 July 3, 1815: Great Britain allows American trade in the East Indies.